patrickhulce/fontmin-webpack/README.md

     new FontminPlugin({
       autodetect: true, // automatically pull unicode characters from CSS
       glyphs: ['\uf0c8' /* extra glyphs to include */],
-    }),
+      // note: these settings are mutually exclusive and allowedFilesRegex has priority over skippedFilesRegex
+      allowedFilesRegex: null, // RegExp to only target specific fonts by their names
+      skippedFilesRegex: null, // RegExp to skip specific fonts by their names }),
   ],
 }